 Work with outside help to uncover solutions

-You likely have a number of vendors or agencies you work with regularly.
+You likely have several vendors or agencies you work with regularly.
 Assuming you have a great relationship, vendors and agencies are a core part of your team.
-Don’t be afraid to ask them how they feel about a particular idea or solution.
+So don’t be afraid to ask them how they feel about a particular idea or solution.

 Keep the feedback flowing

 Continue to reach out to your customer base and request video feedback on your ideas.
 Since consumer behavior is still changing as you go through development, there’s never a wrong time to ask for feedback.
 Even if you feel you’ve arrived at a great solution during the ideation stage, some last-minute feedback can help you make minor tweaks.
-All of this feedback will only serve to make your next round of product development even stronger.
+This feedback will only serve to make your next round of product development even more robust.

 If you’re noticing a theme during this stage, that’s great.
 Ideation is all about receiving feedback and taking it to heart.
 Once your idea is feedback-proofed, it’s time to prototype it.

-That’s where we come up with inexpensive versions of what we think we want to do.
-For example, wireframes.
+We come up with inexpensive versions of what we think we want to do—for example, wireframes.

 At the prototype stage, your focus is on creating your tangible solution to the consumer problem.
 You’ve gotten a ton of feedback and gone through ideation—now, it’s time to make a solution based on your feedback thus far.

 Work with your team to create a minimum viable product (MVP) or rough draft equivalent, then reach out to your audience for feedback ASAP.
-You’ll want to ensure you’ve followed all MVP best practices, otherwise, the feedback will be for naught.
+Of course, you’ll want to ensure you’ve followed all MVP best practices.
+Otherwise, the input will be for naught.

 Once you’ve received feedback, it’s time to make sense of it.
 If feedback is negative, don’t fret.
 Instead, look through the other stages of the product development cycle and ask yourself where things may have gone wrong.
 It’s possible your prototype missed the mark, but it’s also possible you missed a vital data point during an earlier stage.

-For example, maybe you missed feedback during the “Define” stage and wound up solving a problem that didn’t exist.
-By carefully examining each stage and reviewing the feedback you received, you can determine where things went awry.
+For example, maybe you missed feedback during the “Define” stage and solved a problem that didn’t exist.
+By carefully examining each step and reviewing your feedback, you can determine where things went awry.

 Getting customer feedback

-A lot of times companies wait to the testing phase – or later – to get customer feedback.
-But as part of the design thinking process, getting feedback at different stages can help with making products better one step at a time, Andy explained.
+Often, companies wait until the testing phase – or later – to get customer feedback.
+But as part of the design thinking process, getting feedback at different stages can help make products better one step at a time, Andy explained.

 How to get feedback